Summer: (Sept-April) Frequent rain and thunderstorms; days and nights are very hot, but cooling off after rain spells.

 Day 2: South Luangwa National Park

 This morning, you head north to Tena Tena Camp.
 Enjoy some informal game viewing during the roughly 2½ hour drive.
 On arrival, enjoy lunch followed by some time to relax before the afternoon game drive.
 The camp boasts a stunning location on a remote wooded bend of the Luangwa River within the Nsefu Sector of the National Park.
 "Tena Tena …is altogether beyond superlatives, and must be one of the best safari camps in the whole of Africa," stated The Times of London.
 A grove of mahogany trees shade the five large custom-made tents (under thatch) with en suite open air bathrooms.
 A honeymoon suite features a separate sitting and private dining area.
 From the dining room and bar guests can watch elephant, hippo and antelope on the river banks.
-Tena Tena Camp – Tent (Fully Inclusive)
+Tena Tena Camp – Tent (B,L,D)

 Day 3: South Luangwa National Park

 Game viewing takes place either on foot or on day and night drives.
 Nearby, at a spectacular lagoon, you could easily spend the whole morning sitting quietly and watching the game come down to feed and drink.
 Being remote and so small, the camp’s guests have these scenes to themselves.
-Tena Tena Camp – Tent (Fully Inclusive)
+Tena Tena Camp – Tent (B,L,D)

 Day 4: South Luangwa National Park

 After an early breakfast, head north to start your walking mobile safari, which has become known as THE wilderness experience of the South Luangwa.
 Your drive is through remote parts of the park.
 You arrive in camp for lunch around mid day.
 The camp is already set up for your arrival with well-equipped walk-in tents.
 The shower is under a tree and the toilet is a long drop.
 Enjoy a relaxing siesta after lunch, before tea and a walk around camp in the afternoon.
 Enjoy sundowners and dinner under the stars!
-Luangwa Bush Camping - Tent (Fully Inclusive)
+Luangwa Bush Camping - Tent (B,L,D)

 Day 5: South Luangwa National Park

 Up at sunrise, you set out for the morning walk.
 The area is remote and wild, the terrain and habitats varied, and the game shy and unused to people.
 You will experience and learn about life in the bush, from ants to buffalo, from a bird’s nest to tracking lion.
 The mobile camp is moved to the second camp site, and lunch is waiting for you when you arrive in late morning.
 After some time to rest, you take an afternoon walk.
 All walks are led by an experienced ranger and accompanied by an armed game scout.
-Luangwa Bush Camping - Tent (Fully Inclusive)
+Luangwa Bush Camping - Tent (B,L,D)

 Day 6: South Luangwa National Park

 After an early breakfast, you are will be transferred to Nsefu Camp.
 You arrive for lunch and have time to rest or explore the camp before the afternoon and evening game drives.
 Nsefu Camp lies on a sweeping bend of the Luangwa River in the exclusive Nsefu section in the northern part of the South Luangwa National Park, and is run by noted Robin Pope Safaris.
 The Nsefu Sector is a phenomenal area for game.
 The view of the river is superb and includes a terraced area where game grazes during the day.
 Nsefu was among the first camps in the park, but the six spacious rondavels have recently been skillfully remodeled with a semi-open, spacious en suite bathroom/dressing rooms added and large windows overlook a wooden veranda with superb river views.
 The bar is beside a huge dormant termite mound and overlooks a waterhole that draws game, especially leopard at night.
 Game viewing takes place on foot or on day and night drives while visits to the local village and school of Kawaza are also available.
-Nsefu Camp – Tent (Fully Inclusive)
+Nsefu Camp – Tent (B,L,D)